Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Horrific Ziva.md

 Speed=10

-Attack=702
+Attack=1075

 Stamina=10

 Jump=3

-Defence=688
+Defence=325

-Ability=Megalonic Attacks:
+Ability=Horrific Attacks:

-Cats Take 30 Damage Per
+Cats Take 130 Damage Per

 Turn For 2 Turns When Their

 Hit By Ziva

-Ability=Speed Defection:
+Ability=Super Speed Defection:

 If A Cat Is Hit By Ziva, They